Leaping Elements

 • Wait before climbing.
 I’ll let you know once I’m ready and you can begin to climb.

-• Keep the rope over your shoulder.
-Don’t ever let it get underneath your arm
+• Keep the rope behind your shoulder.
+Don’t ever let it get underneath your arm.

 • Don’t grab the rope unless explicitly instructed.